-(Continued from Page Two shame about their dishonesty.
-They discussed the whole test and ex changed answers back and forth.
+(Continued from Page Two) shame about their dishonesty.
+They discussed the whole test and exchanged answers back and forth.
 This is but one example of what happens in many classes Fortunately these girls are far in the minority.
-But they are present in our classes, and to all of us who respect the opinions that our teachers have of us, it is a shameful Therefore we wish to admonish in this manner those girls who cheat in classes, and we sincerely the House of Representatives on hope this letter will do more than just prick their consciences.
-To the fore the Senate for debate.
-Voting great majority that are blameless, on the bill has generally followed we would like you to aid us in party lines with Republicans voting making the few who are not, more deserving of living in our college Sincerely, Members of the class of '43
+But they are present in our classes, and to all of us who respect the opinions that our teachers have of us, it is a shameful Therefore we wish to admonish in this manner those girls who cheat in classes, and we sincerely hope this letter will do more than just prick their consciences.
+To the great majority that are blameless, we would like you to aid us in making the few who are not, more deserving of living in our college community.
+Sincerely, Members of the class of '43

-We Fill Orders for On Short Notice
+We Fill Orders for BIRTHDAY CAKES On Short Notice

-from \$9 11 up
+from \$2.00 up

 Peterson's 247 State Street

 A "MUST" for Mid-Winter Formal

 A Gay, Colorful, Artistic

 CORSAGE from FISHER'S

 104 State Street

 Phone 5800

 Nominations Made For New Officers

 (Continued from Page One)

 Vice President of Student Govrnment-Friday, February 21.
 Presidents of A.A. and Service League-Monday, February 24.

-5. As soon as the petition is isued, a notice will appear on the Main Bulletin Board in Fanning.
+5. As soon as the petition is issued, a notice will appear on the Main Bulletin Board in Fanning.
 All petitions issued will be announced in all dining rooms at noon of the day they are issued.

-6. No petition is to be signed until after the announcement at lunch of the day on which it is is-
+6. No petition is to be signed until after the announcement at lunch of the day on which it is issued.

 7. Any student may sign only one petition for each office.

 8. Each petition must have a minimum of 150 signatures in order to become a nomination.

-9. Other election dates are as follows:
+9. Other election dates are as

-Monday, February 24 at 7 p.m.
-Amalgamation meeting for the introduction of candidates and cam-
+Monday, February 24 at 7 p.m., Amalgamation meeting for the introduction of candidates and cam-

 Thursday, February 27, 8 a.m. to 6 p.m., Elections in the Men's Faculty Room, first floor Fanning.
 Tuesday, April 22, Chapel, Installation of officers.
-Other officers elected in the college-wide elections are:
+Other officers elected in the college-wide elections are: A.A.: Vice-president, secretary,

-A.A.: Vice-president, secretary. treasurer; Chairman of C.C.O.C.
+reasurer; Chairman of C.C.O.C.
 Service League: Chairman of entertainment; Dramatic Club, President; Student Faculty Forum, Chairman; Inter-club Council, President.
 These officers are nominated within their respective organizations.

 The Lighthouse Inn

 A friend of the college and a friendly place to stay and dine.
-SPACIOUS ROOMS EXCELLENT FOOD

-Overlooks Long Island Sound
+SPACIOUS ROOMS EXCELLENT FOOD Overlooks Long Island Sound

 Compliments of

 Boston Candy Kitchen

-Phone 8580

 Simpson's Bowling Alleys 15 - ALLEYS - 15 17 BANK STREET New London, Conn.
 Arthur B. Simpson, Prop.
 Chester J. Simpson, Mgr.

-Glass Silver Lamps Unusual Gifts
+Glass Silver Unusual Gifts Lamps

-L. Lewis & Company Established 1860
+L. Lewis & Company Established 186

 State and Green Streets NEW LONDON, CONN.

 Perry & Stone

 Jewelers Since 1865

 Stationery Leather Goods Novelties

 Watch and Jewelry Repair Work Called for and Delivered at the College

 STATE STREET

 Will meet you at the

 Crocker House

 where the food and rooms are the best

-Rooms from \$2 up Phone 5371
+Rooms from \$2 up

+Phone 5371